 - Choose “Pay My Bill.”

-- You will be redirected to a website asking you to log in with your NetID and password.*
+- You will be redirected to a website to pay bills

 - Choose the term again, fill in the amount that you plan to pay, and select “Pay Now.”